connectrpc/examples-es/README.md

 ### Angular

-The sample [Angular](https://angular.io) project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+The [Angular](https://angular.io) application was generated with the [Angular CLI](https://github.com/angular/angular-cli).

 ### React

-All sample projects underneath this directory use [React](https://reactjs.org) as the framework.
+All applications underneath this directory use [React](https://reactjs.org) as the framework.
 Each is divided by the various tooling differences the related projects were constructed with:

-* [cra](react/cra) - Built with [Create React App](https://github.com/facebook/create-react-app) and all associated defaults.
+* [cra](react/cra) - Generated with [Create React App](https://github.com/facebook/create-react-app) and all associated defaults.
 * [parcel](react/parcel) - Built from scratch with [Parcel](https://parceljs.org) as the bundler
 * [rollup](react/rollup) - Built from scratch with [Rollup](https://rollupjs.org) as the bundler.
 * [yarn3-unplugged](react/yarn3-unplugged) - Built from scratch with [Yarn 3](https://yarnpkg.com) in [unplugged mode](https://yarnpkg.com/getting-started/migration#step-by-step).